 I only use the tests for gifted children that are highly recommended and most commonly used.
-The most widely used for IQ test for children under 6 years of age is the Wechsler Preschool and Primary Scales of Intelligence Third Edition (WPPSI-III).
-The IQ test for kids who are 6 years old and older is the Wechsler Intelligence Scale for Children-Fifth Edition (WISC-V).
-I also use either the Woodcock-Johnson Fourth Edition NU Tests of Achievement and the Woodcock-Johnson Fourth Edition NU Tests of Cognitive Abilities or the Wechsler Individual Achievement Test (WIAT-III).
+The most widely used for IQ test for children under 6 years of age is the Wechsler Preschool and Primary Scales of Intelligence Fourth Edition (WPPSI-IV).
+The IQ test for kids who are 6 years old and older is the Wechsler Intelligence Scale for Children-Fifth Edition (WISC-V), and the child’s mathematics and reading abilities are assessed using the Woodcock-Johnson Fourth Edition Tests of Achievement (WJ IV).

 What is a gifted curriculum as compared to the regular program?